F1DEL05/File-Encrypter_05/README.md

               :::::::Decrypting::::::
 when you run "encrypter.py ; the python script creates a "key.key" file in the same folder ; you need this file for decrypting .

-[+] For Decrypting , you must put "decrypter.py" and "key.key" file in the same folder .
+[+] For Decrypting , you must put "decrypter.py" and "key.key" file to same folder .
 And you must run the "decrypter.py" file for decrypting

 -----------------------------------------------------------------